maxzalevski/climate_solutions/README.md

 7. Ladoslavne
 8. Zhivyi Dim
 9. Zhiva Khata
+10. Kovalyne

 **Total Installed Capacity:**
-- 9 systems * 3 kW = 27 kW
+- 10 systems * 3 kW = 30 kW

 **Annual Energy Generation:**
-- 9 systems * 4.38 MWh = 39.42 MWh
+- 10 systems * 4.38 MWh = 43.8 MWh

 **CO2 Emissions Reduction:**
-- 39.42 MWh / 2.396 MWh = 16.45 tons of CO2 per year
+- 43.8 MWh / 2.396 MWh = 18.29 tons of CO2 per year

-The Eco-village Network of Ukraine has successfully installed solar energy systems across nine settlements.
-These installations have a combined capacity of 27 kW, significantly reducing reliance on fossil fuels.
-On average, these systems generate 4.38 MWh of clean energy annually per installation, totaling 39.42 MWh for all nine settlements.
-This shift to renewable energy has led to a substantial reduction in CO2 emissions, amounting to 16.45 tons per year.
+The Eco-village Network of Ukraine has successfully installed solar energy systems across ten settlements.
+These installations have a combined capacity of 30 kW, significantly reducing reliance on fossil fuels.
+On average, these systems generate 4.38 MWh of clean energy annually per installation, totaling 43.8 MWh for all ten settlements.
+This shift to renewable energy has led to a substantial reduction in CO2 emissions, amounting to 18.29 tons per year.
 This effort not only mitigates the impact of climate change but also serves as a model for sustainable energy use in rural communities.

 #### 2. Replacement of Diesel Generators